-These are my favorite sugar cookies to roll-out, cut and decorate.
+These are my favorite sugar cookies to roll-out, cut into shapes and decorate.
 The dough is easy to work with, not too stiff, not too sticky and they taste delicious!

 The resulting sugar cookies are tender and delicious.
 They are perfect for Christmas, birthday parties, showers and more!

 These are the cookies I make more than any other roll out.
 This recipe makes a LOT of cookies.
 Good cookies!
 Everyone who tries them loves them.

 These cookies generally take me at least three days to make… I make the dough one day, bake them the next and decorate them with royal icing a day later.
 I like to break it up a bit and enjoy each step.